DuncanRitchie/blog/src/content/posts/2022/boolean-html-attributes-in-angular.md

 The [Angular documentation](https://angular.io/guide/binding-syntax#example-2-a-disabled-button) confirms that `<input [attr.disabled]="myVariable ? 'disabled' : null" />` is a valid way of doing it.
 So that’s how I did it.

 Is there a nicer Angular syntax?

+A colleague wrote the equivalent of `<input [attr.disabled]="myVariable ? '' : null" />`, with the empty string.
+This is valid, and shorter.
+It took me by surprise to see `''` used as a truthy value, because in JavaScript it’s falsy, but this is DOM attributes and it’s different.

 The docs also suggest `<input [disabled]="myVariable ? true : false">` — but I find this doesn’t work for my case, where the variable depends on URL parameters.
 When the component mounts, the variable is false (the default for a boolean) and then it is set to true (or false) when the URL gets read.
 Angular sees the initial false value and removes the `disabled` attribute to match that.
 But Angular doesn’t update the attribute when the variable becomes true, so the field is never disabled.